fractalysid/Twive_Simplified/Layout.md

 - QWERTY

-Layers in the home row are placed in order to have the most used ones in the inner and outer fingers balanced between left and right ( not considering pinkies in this case).
+Layers in the home row are placed in order to have the most used ones in the inner and outer fingers balanced between left and right half ( not considering pinkies in this case).
 This is in order to balance usage of the hands and minimize confusion when in need of quickly switching between layers (eg: round parentheses and navigation to move inside )